How to Become a Teacher in Tennessee

 Teacher education programs are often intensive, requiring the student to meet the demands of the chosen curriculum and fieldwork.
 Classes typically consist of a combination of both aspects.
 Actual instruction is usually based on technology, pedagogy, and teaching methods.
 Fieldwork involves observation in classrooms, teaching lessons under the guidance of a licensed teacher, and student teaching.
 Each area must be mastered in order to successfully complete a teacher preparation program.

 Once student teaching commences, most often as the last semester of your bachelor's studies, you will be expected to take over a real classroom under the guidance of the teacher of record.
 You will be expected to prepare lessons, teach those lessons, and grade assignments as the licensed teacher would be expected to do.
 You may also be required to contact parents, take part in meetings, and offer classroom discipline as needed.
 This is the last aspect of a degree program to prepare you for entering your own classroom.

 Transitional Teaching License

-Some people might consider teaching after receiving a Bachelor's Degree in an unrelated field.
+Some people might consider teaching after receiving a bachelor's degree in an unrelated field.
 Do not worry, this does not mean another four years in college.
-The alternative program is known as the transitional teaching license.
+This alternative route to teacher certification is known as the transitional teaching license.
 In this program, individuals teach in a school while completing specific requirements.
 In order to receive the transitional license, you must meet at least one of the following requirements: